Skip to content

 page = pdf.pages[page_num - 1]

-tables = page.extract_tables()
+tables = page.extract_tables(

-if tables:
+if not tables:

 "page": page_num,